 Whether you're knitting a large or small stash afghan, you'll want to knit flat on a circular needle.
 This will allow the needle to support more of the weight of the project, which is vital for preventing injury.

-The size needle you want to use will depend on the weight of yarn you're using.
-I like using a needle that's a little bigger than traditionally called for with the type of yarn I'm using.
+The size needle you want to use will depend on the weight of the yarn you're using.
+We suggest using a needle that's a little bigger than traditionally called for with the type of yarn you're using.
 For instance, with worsted weight yarn, size 10 US works well.
 This helps even out the gauge when you're using some yarns that are a little thicker or thinner than the others.

 Pick a yarn, any yarn.
 Cast on about 20 stitches and knit about 20 rows.
 That's right, you're making a gauge swatch.
 Since gauge doesn't have to be exact on a stash afghan, you can just pull the swatch off the needles when you've knit a few inches and measure how many stitches you're getting per four inches.